-)-- A new telestroke program at Memorial University Medical Center (MUMC) is providing life-saving stroke assistance in rural regions of Georgia.
-Utilizing real-time audio and video conferencing, neurologists at MUMC can assess a patient and communicate treatment plans with doctors in regions that do not have a neurologist available.
+Utilizing real-time audio and video conferencing, a new telestroke program at Memorial University Medical Center (MUMC) is providing life-saving stroke assistance in rural regions of Georgia.
+Neurologists at MUMC can now assess a patient and communicate treatment plans with doctors in regions that do not have a neurologist available.

 The telestroke platform was developed in collaboration with Georgia Partnership for TeleHealth, Inc. (GPT) and Second Opinion Telemedicine Solutions.
 Memorial University Medical Center is the first partner in the GPT network to use the program.
 Currently, MUMC is working with Jeff Davis Hospital in Hazlehurst and Bacon County Hospital in Alma.